Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Noncontiguous Setting

-Our algorithm is presented in Algorithm~\ref{layer-updating-algorithm}, which is the realization of the above idea.
-We use $C^k$ to record the allocation of the $k$-th layer, where $C^k_a$ denotes the item obtained by agent $a$ in this layer.
-In particular, $C^i_a = 0$ if agent $i$ does not obtain any item in round $i$, and let $v_i(0) = 0$ for all $i \in N$.
-When a new item comes, the algorithm updates each layer sequentially.
-Whenever there is an agent who prefers the new item to his item in the current layer, then we use the new item to replace his item in the current layer (Line~\ref{algoline:replace1}--Line~\ref{algoline:replace2}).
-After all the replacements in the current layer are finished, we then move to the next layer and repeat the above process.
-In particular, in the last layer, we assign the new item to an arbitrary agent who has not obtained an item in the last layer (Line~\ref{algoline:last-layer}).
-Finally, we return the allocation induced by all layers (Line~\ref{algoline:final-allocation}).
+Algorithm~\ref{layer-updating-algorithm} is the realization of the above idea.
+We use $C^k$ to store the allocation in layer $k$, where $C^k_a$ denotes the item obtained by agent $a$.
+In particular, let $C^i_a = 0$ if agent $i$ does not obtain any item in layer $i$, and let $v_i(0) = 0$ for all $i \in N$.
+When a new item arrives, the algorithm updates each layer sequentially.
+Whenever there is an agent who prefers the new item to his item in the current layer, we swap the new item with his item in the current layer (Line~\ref{algoline:replace1}--Line~\ref{algoline:replace2}).
+After all the replacements in the current layer are finished, we move to the next layer and repeat the above process.
+In the last layer, we assign the new item to an arbitrary agent who has not obtained any item in this layer (Line~\ref{algoline:last-layer}).
+Finally, we return the allocation collectively induced by all layers (Line~\ref{algoline:final-allocation}).

 \begin{theorem} Algorithm~\ref{layer-updating-algorithm} is an EF1 algorithm that requires $O(mT)$ adjustments. \end{theorem}